The Human Truth Foundation

 Health:

 The Netherlands does relatively well in encouraging good health, compared to many other countries.
-The Netherlands comes in the best 20 in terms of its adolescent birth rate22 (amongst the best in Europe) and in its food aid and health contributions and WHO compliance33.
-It does better than average when it comes to its average life expectancy12 and in its fertility rate14.
-The Netherlands does not succeed in everything, however.
-The Netherlands does worse than average for its suicide rate34 (still good for Europe), its immunizations take-up35, its alcohol consumption rate36 (still good for Europe) and in its smoking rate37 (still good for Europe).
-The prevalence of overweight adults has increased by 14% over the past 40 years.
+The Netherlands comes in the best 20 when it comes to its adolescent birth rate23 (one of the lowest in Europe) and in its food aid and health contributions and WHO compliance34.
+It does better than average when it comes to its average life expectancy13 and in its fertility rate15.
+The Netherlands still has work to do.
+The Netherlands does worse than average for its suicide rate35 (still low for Europe), its immunizations take-up36, its alcohol consumption rate37 (still low for Europe) and in its smoking rate38 (still low for Europe).
+The number of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in the Netherlands improved by +5yrs in the 30 years from 1990, less than the global average of +7.9yrs.

 Life Expectancy